 - Preheat the oven to 350℉.

-- In a large bowl combine the butter, egg, sugar, maple syrup (or molasses) and vanilla.
+- In a large bowl, combine the softened (or browned) butter, sugar, egg, maple syrup (or molasses), and vanilla.
 Add the baking powder, baking soda, and salt and combine.

 - Add the flour and mix to combine.
 Stir in the chocolate chips.

-- Shape the dough into balls using 2 tbsp worth of dough and place on a cookie sheet.
+- Shape the dough into balls using 2 tablespoon worth of dough and place on a cookie sheet.

 - Bake for 9-10 minutes.